 Another search engine revolution is already upon us.
 Voice and visual search are transforming how we discover and consume content.
-In the future it’ll be less about how to rank on google, and more about how to monetize a YouTube channel, or grow an income on Instagram.

 The infographic below shows you some of the crazy search statistics that are driving the voice search revolution.